viliusan/ibm-task-frontend/README.md

 Another thing worth mentioning is that the API gives you 100 calls every day.
 So spamming the application for API calls is not recommended as it will stop functioning.

+# Credits

+This project was made by Vilius Andraitis as a task for JavaScript Application Developer internship at IBM.

 #

 #